SynthstromAudible/DelugeFirmware/docs/community_features.md

  - ([#170]) A new `TAKEOVER` submenu was created in the `MIDI` settings menu which consists of three modes that can be selected from:

 	**1. `JUMP`:** This is the default mode for the Deluge.
-As soon as a Midi encoder/Fader position is changed, the Deluge's internal encoder position/Parameter value jumps to the position of the Midi encoder/Fader.
+As soon as a MIDI encoder/Fader position is changed, the Deluge's internal encoder position/Parameter value jumps to the position of the MIDI encoder/Fader.

-	**2. `PICKUP`:** The Deluge will ignore changes to its internal encoder position/Parameter value until the Midi encoder/Fader's position is equal to the Deluge encoder position.
-After which the Midi encoder/Fader will move in sync with the Deluge.
+	**2. `PICKUP`:** The Deluge will ignore changes to its internal encoder position/Parameter value until the MIDI encoder/Fader's position is equal to the Deluge encoder position.
+After which the MIDI encoder/Fader will move in sync with the Deluge.

-	**3. `SCALE`:** The Deluge will increase/decrease its internal encoder position/Parameter value relative to the change of the Midi encoder/Fader position and the amount of "runway" remaining on the Midi controller.
-Once the Midi controller reaches its maximum or minimum position, the Midi encoder/Fader will move in sync with the Deluge.
-The Deluge value will always decrease/increase in the same direction as the Midi controller.
+	**3. `SCALE`:** The Deluge will increase/decrease its internal encoder position/Parameter value relative to the change of the MIDI encoder/Fader position and the amount of "runway" remaining on the MIDI controller.
+Once the MIDI controller reaches its maximum or minimum position, the MIDI encoder/Fader will move in sync with the Deluge.
+The Deluge value will always decrease/increase in the same direction as the MIDI controller.

 #### 4.2.4 - Alternative Delay Types for Param Encoders (Gold encoders)
 - ([#282]) Ability to select in `COMMUNITY FEATURES` menu, which parameters are controlled when you click the `DELAY`-related golden encoders.
 The default (for upper and lower encoders) is `PINGPONG` (`ON/OFF`) and `TYPE` (`DIGITAL`/`ANALOG`), and you can modify it so the encoder clicks change the `SYNC TYPE` (`EVEN, TRIPLETS, DOTTED`) and `SYNC RATE` (`OFF, WHOLE, 2ND, 4TH, ETC`) respectively.